labordynamicsinstitute/replicability-training/videoconferencing_rules_and_etiquette.md

 - Speak clearly.
 Don't shout.
 - **Mute your microphone if not speaking**.
    - But also know when to unmute your microphone!
+   - Be mindful of your own desk noise in proximity to the microphone (keyboard, paper shuffling)
 -   Look into the camera.
 Keep the camera on!
+   - Leave the "self view" on to remind what you look like to others (no making faces)
 -   Pay attention.
 (That's why you keep the camera on!)
 -   When hiccups occur, handle them silently.
     - if your call drops, dial-in again - and when you are back, don't shout "I'm back".